infracost/actions/examples/thresholds/README.md

         # if: ${{ steps.cost-change.outputs.cost-change > 100 }} # Only comment if cost increased by more than $100
         with:
           path: /tmp/infracost.json
+          behavior: update # Create a single comment and update it.
+The "quietest" option.
 ```
 [//]: <> (END EXAMPLE)